Two decades of EU Framework Programme research for Societal Challenge 2 examined

-With Prof. Katerina Moutou (University of Thessaly) as co-chair, Donal Murphy-Bokern led a 10-person team to explore how framework programmes have addressed SC2 using portfolio analysis and impact assessment.
+With Prof. Katerina Moutou (University of Thessaly) as co-chair, Donal Murphy-Bokern led a 10-person team to explore how EU framework programmes have addressed SC2.
 The primary purpose was to investgate new approaches to evaluation and to explore patterns in past programmes that are relevant to new programme planning.
-For the first time, the research and innovation projects in four framework programmes were systematically searched for alignment with SC2.
-A universal project typing framework based on impact pathways was developed and used to examine changes in the four framework programmes and features relevant to non-academic impact, especially through innovation.
-A total of 2,305 projects were typed in relation to primary users, users' activities, and project content.
+For the first time, the research and innovation projects in four framework programmes were systematically searched for how they align with SC2.
+A universal project typing framework based on impact pathways was developed and used to examine changes in the four framework programmes and features relevant to non-academic impact, especially through innovation in target sectors.
+A total of 2,305 projects were typed in relation to primary users, these users' activities, and project content.
 Patterns in a total of nearly 20,000 participations were also examined.
 Complementing the portfolio analysis, a Delphi survey of members of six identified impact communities was conducted.
 The main part of the report and two annexes are available here.

 The report has also been published by the European Commission.

-Donal Murphy-Bokern: "It was very encouraging to witness how members of the committee engaged with our report.
+Donal Murphy-Bokern: "It was very encouraging to witness how members of the Programme Management Committee engaged with our report.
 It clearly impacted on their thinking.
 The portfolio analysis in particular showed the committee that the decisions they make and their approach to research portfolio development really matter."

 The committee recognised the innovative approach taken by the study team that has revealed important programme features for the first time.
 They indicated a wish to consider the report further for their work in developing the next framework programmes.